MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### SendDifficulty

-A SendDifficulty is a MeritHolder voting to lower the difficulty of the spam filter applied to Sends.
+A SendDifficulty is a MeritHolder voting to update the difficulty of the spam filter applied to Sends.
 Every MeritHolder gets one vote per 10,000 Merit.
 Every MeritHolder can specify a singular difficulty which all their votes goes towards.
 The difficulty that is the median of all votes is chosen.

 The 10,000 Merit limit creates a maximum of 525 votes.
 The multiple votes per MeritHolder means MeritHolders with more Merit get more power.
 The median means that if the difficulty is 10, and a MeritHolder wants it to be 9, they can't game the system by voting for 8.